 Both the e-commerce website owner and Lisa, the traveling blogger, signed up to a CPA network.
-The e-commerce shop owner is looking to expand its marketing reach and love to show its products to Lisa’s audience.
+The e-commerce shop owner is looking to expand its marketing reach and loves to show its products to Lisa’s audience.
 A CPA marketing network brings Lisa and the backpacks shop together and take care of sales tracking, commissions, payments, etc.

-How a CPA offer looks like:
+What a CPA offer looks like:

 Now that you know how CPA marketing works for e-commerce let’s go deeper and learn some CPA marketing terminology.